Architecture of Karnataka: Aghoreshwara Temple

-Architecture of Kingdom of Mysore
+Architecture of temples of Mysore

 The Kingdom of Mysore was subordinate to Vijayanagara Empire until 1565 and princely state under the paramountcy of the British Raj after 1799.
 The architectural designs were in the Indo-Saracenic – blends of Hindu, Muslimor Islamic, Rajput, and Gothic styles of architecture under the Wodeyar Dynasty or Kingdom of Mysore from 1399 to 1947.

 Indo-Saracenic type is most notably manifested in palaces and courtly buildings built in various styles, and temples built in the Dravidian style.
 It is the city of Mysore that is best known for its royal palaces, earning it the nickname "City of Palaces".
 The city's main palace, the Mysore Palace, was designed by the English architect Henry Irwin in 1897.
 The palace's exterior is Indo-Saracenic in style but the wealth of detail inside is distinctly of Hoysala.
 Domes, arches, colonnades and carved pillars, as well as its size, add to this palace's notability.
 The octagonal Kalyana mantapa (Marriage Hall) on the ground floor has 26 canvas paintings on its walls depicting the Dassera procession.
 On the first floor, a marble staircase leads to a grand colonnaded Durbar hall containing famous paintings, including one of the Hindu god Vishnu on the ceiling.
 The opulent Amba Vilas hall, with its carved teakwood ceiling, white marble floors, semi-precious inlay work in the Agra style, silver door with a depiction of the dashavatara and dikpalas (guardians), teak doors inlaid with ivory, Belgian stained glass, cast iron pillars from Glasgow, etched glass windows and chandeliers are worthy of mention.

 The other palaces in Mysore are:

 The Lalitha Mahal Palace, built in 1921 by E.W.
 Fritchley in the architectural style Renaissance, exhibits concepts from English manor houses and Italian palazzos, with the central dome believed to have been modelled on St. Paul's Cathedral in London.